santyxdz/prgrep/README.md

 # prgrep
-Assembly implementation of grep unix-command for Computer Qrchitecture course 2015-2. see it at prgrep.asm file
+Assembly implementation of grep unix-command for Computer Architecture course 2015-2. see it at prgrep.asm file